The ACT and PLAN Test Dates and Deadlines

 ACT Test Dates

-Register at ACT Student Registration.
+Register for the ACT.
 All students take the ACT in the spring of their Junior year during a scheduled school day.

 Paying for the ACT